 This chapter forms an important contribution to midwifery text books and the dissemination of knowledge and research in national and international arenas

-Teate, A, Dahlen, HG, Leap, N & Schmied, V 2017, 'What are the factors that improve how midwives interact with women in the antenatal appointment?', WOMEN AND BIRTH, ELSEVIER SCIENCE BV, pp. 25-26.View/Download from: UTS OPUS or Publisher's site
+Teate, A, Dahlen, HG, Leap, N & Schmied, V 2017, 'What are the factors that improve how midwives interact with women in the antenatal appointment?', WOMEN AND BIRTH, ELSEVIER SCIENCE BV, pp. 25-26.View/Download from: Publisher's site

 Davis, DL, Homer, CS, Foureur, M, Leap, N & Forbes, I 2008, 'Birthing units: Designing homely delivery spaces to promote natural birth', Health Facilities Design and Development 2008, Brisbane, Australia.